 A single payer system will keep hospitals open for care.
 From central Brooklyn to the North Country, community hospitals are struggling to survive.
 Hundreds of thousands of New Yorkers are at risk of losing access to care in their community.
 A single payer system would help those hospitals pay for all of their patients.

 A single payer system is the only way to put patients before profits.
 The Affordable Care Act will help hundreds of thousands of New Yorkers get health insurance.
 But the act leaves for-profit companies in charge of insurance.

 In Congress, Rep. John Conyers has proposed to expand Medicare to cover everyone living in the United States.
-In the NY State Assembly, Richard Gottfried has drafted legislation for a statewide single-payer system.
+In New York, State Assembly Member Richard Gottfried and State Senator Bill Perkins have drafted legislation for a statewide single-payer system – New York Health (See the text of the proposed law here).
 NYSNA strongly supports both efforts.

 Want to learn more about about how a single-payer system would work?
 See this comprehensive list of Frequently Asked Questions from Physicians for a National Health Program.